What customs procedures are available to stop the import and/or export of infringing goods?

 - A scanned copy of the registration certificate or proof of title/ ownership of the intellectual property right.

-- The serial number and details of the demand draft in favour of the Commissioner of Customs at the opted location.
+- The serial number and details of the demand draft in favor of the Commissioner of Customs at the opted location

-- A copy of Power of Attorney in favour of counsel / advocate / agent who is filing the Application, if applicable.
+- A copy of Power of Attorney in favor of counsel / advocate / agent who is filing the Application, if applicable.